CaZual-T/CZT-Mod-Manager/README.md

 - RESULT:
 <img width="974" height="73" alt="image" src="https://github.com/user-attachments/assets/3878382b-af1c-42f5-85a4-341f46570e70" />

+> [!TIP]
+> You can hover over the display names to see true file names.
+Useful if data7 already has saved "mod info" within the mod_list.json </br>
+> - You can also shift left click a mod to change its display name.

 ### [Check Mods For Updates]
 - Select as many mods as you want.
 - click '🔄️ Scan'
   - This will also update the version number in the LATEST column.
->[!TIP]
-> - You can select and scan all of your mods for updates at once if you choose.
->   - This may take a few minutes depending on total mod count and internet connection.

 ### [Disable/Restore Mods]
 - Select mods then click 'Disable Selected'